20 Female Resistance Fighters Who Took on Nazi Germany

 Hannie Schaft (Netherlands)

-Hannie Schaft was one of the most fearless members of the Dutch resistance during World War II.
-Born in 1920, she was a university student in Amsterdam when the Nazis occupied the Netherlands.
-Outraged by their brutal policies, she abandoned her studies and joined the resistance.
-Her striking red hair made her recognizable, yet she carried out some of the most daring missions of the war.
-To avoid detection, she eventually dyed her hair black, but she remained known as “the girl with the red hair,” a symbol of defiance against Nazi rule.
+Hannie Schaft was one of the bravest of the Dutch resistance fighters of World War II.
+Schaft was born in 1920 and was a university student in Amsterdam when the Nazis invaded the Netherlands.
+In protest over the Nazis’ harsh and brutal treatment of Dutch citizens, Schaft dropped out of school and became a resistance fighter.
+She was a redhead and had to perform some of the war’s most daring missions without being recognized.
+She soon dyed her hair black, but was still known as “the girl with the red hair” which became a sign of rebellion for those who opposed Nazi rule.

 Hannie Schaft depicted before becoming a female resistance fighter in the Netherlands